ishan1832/RSD_Group_3_Project/README.md

+#THE SEVEN WONDERS OF THE WORLD

-# Responsive Site Design - Semester 1 - Web Dev - Conestoga College
+##Responsive Site Design - Semester 1 - Web Dev - Conestoga College

 ## Hello Everyone, We are the Power Rangers !